FlamingTiger12/TheCombustioneers/README.md

 ## Team Members:
 ### Katelyn|Team Leader|Programmer|
-* Oversees the team
+* Oversees the team.
-* Makes decisions
+* Makes decisions.
-* Writes, tests, and debugs the code for the robot and its controls
+* Writes, tests, and debugs the code for the robot and its controls.

 ### Skyler|Driver|
 * Operates the robot during competitions.